CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab35.md

 ## Task 1: Create a Azure AI Document Intelligence resource

-To use the Azure AI Document Intelligence service, you need a Azure AI Document Intelligence or Azure AI Services resource in your Azure subscription.
-You'll use the Azure portal to create a resource.
+In this task, you'll create an **Azure AI Document Intelligence** resource in your Azure subscription using the Azure portal.
+This resource will provide the service endpoint and key that your applications will use to analyze and process documents.

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account.